 Wondering where to get the ingredients to prep this recipe?

 Wonder no more… Click HERE to find out!

-Have available a skillet (the size of the skillet depends on the size of the flatbreads), a medium-size mixing bowl, a small-size bowl, a fork, measuring cups and spoons of 1 cup, ½ cup, ¼ cup, 1/8 cup, 1 tablespoon, ½ tablespoon (same measure as 1½ teaspoons), ½ teaspoon, ¼ teaspoon, a spoon, a butter knife, cutting board, chef’s knife and kitchen scale.
+Have available a heavy-bottom skillet (the size of the skillet depends on the size of the flatbreads), a medium-size mixing bowl, a small-size bowl, a fork, measuring cups and spoons of 1 cup, ½ cup, a spoon, 1 tablespoon, a spatula, cutting board, chef’s knife and kitchen scale.